emmericp/Perfy/README.md

 **Keep measurement times short, this is not something that can run continously.**
 Short means a few minutes depending on the load and number of instrumented AddOns.
 The main bottleneck is memory, it needs a few hundred MB per minute with my UI during a Gnomeregan boss fight.
+Perfy regularly reports how many events it already gathered, as a rule of thumb you shouldn't exceed a few million trace events and a few gigabytes of memory.
+Tracing a whole boss fight should be fine, but a whole raid night is definitely not feasible (nor would it be useful).

 ## Analyze